fkirc/skip-duplicate-actions/README.md

 - [Detect duplicate workflow-runs](#detect-duplicate-workflow-runs) after branch-merges.
 - [Cancel outdated workflow-runs](#cancel-outdated-workflow-runs) after branch-pushes.

-Both features help to save time and costs; especially for long-running GitHub Actions.
+Both features help to save time and costs; especially for long-running workflows.
 You can choose either one or both of those features.

 ## Detect duplicate workflow-runs